 I think of galettes as "rustic" and I'd classify this recipe as "shabby chic"!
 It’s a very easy and delicious way to use a slew of peaches.
 Alexandracooks crust is very light and flaky, and easy to work with.
 The frangipane adds a nice element to the dessert -- this isn't your typical peach pie.
 The directions are easy to follow and make for a forgiving dessert.
 And it tastes wonderful.
 The sweetness of the peaches mixed with the almond frangipane and the flaky crust is very satisfying -- especially with a scoop of vanilla ice cream!
 This recipe is staying in my peach dessert rotation! - coloterp —coloterp

 Frangipane and Tart Assembly

 butter, room temperature

 peaches, cut into ½-inch thick slices

 In the bowl of a stand mixer or food processor, combine almond paste, sugar and room-temperature butter.
 Beat until combined, then add rum and egg and beat until smooth, or until only small lumps remain.
 Set aside.

 On a lightly floured work surface, roll one disk of dough out approximately into an 11-inch circle, using flour as needed to prevent sticking.
 Line a rimless cookie sheet (or upside-down jelly roll pan) with parchment paper.
 Transfer dough to parchment paper and chill for 10 minutes in the refrigerator.

-Preheat the oven to 400ºF.
-Finish the tart by folding the exposed border over the tart on itself, crimping to make a folded-over border.
+Preheat the oven to 400°F. Finish the tart by folding the exposed border over the tart on itself, crimping to make a folded-over border.
 Chill tart again in the refrigerator for 10 minutes.
-Brush dough with butter and sprinkle sugar over entire tart.
+Brush dough 1 tablespoon melted butter and sprinkle with 1 tablespoon sugar over entire tart.
 Place in the oven for 35-45 minutes or until crust is golden.